UnionInternationalCheminsdeFer/OSDM/spec/roles.md

 ## Retailer Role

-### Distribution Scenario – sales
+### Distribution Scenario – Sales

-#### Timetable search
+#### Timetable Search

-The retailer makes a timetable search himself or retrieves the trip from a distributor.
+The retailer makes a timetable search itself or retrieves the trip from a distributor.

 #### Offer